nolanlawson/fuite/README.md

 }
 ```

-You can delete any optional function you don't need.
+You can delete any optional functions you don't need.

 Note that your scenario file can also [extend the default scenario](#extending-the-default-scenario).